mkicjn/c2kanren/README.md

 For instance, about 25% of the source code is just for arithmetic primitives _alone_, which is stunning.
 If it were easier to do without numbers, I would be keen on deleting those.

+It also might be an interesting testbed for playing with other language modifications or implementation techniques, such as:
+* Linear types (a la Flea scheme)
+* Mark-sweep collection with object pools (to avoid copying)

 Implementation-wise, it was originally modeled a little bit after both SectorLISP and tinylisp, combining interesting aspects of the two with some ideas of my own.
 However, over time (and especially as I worked through the challenges of combining TCO and GC), things strayed further and further from either of the two and got a little more original.